aumouvantsillage/guillaume.baierouge.fr/src/2020-12-15-my-first-dsl-with-racket-step-3.md

 ---

 The semantic checker for Tiny-HDL will be written in two steps.
-In the name resolution step, the checker introduces scopes in the abstract syntax tree, and uses them to associate each named reference to the corresponding declaration.
+In the *name resolution* step, the checker introduces scopes in the abstract syntax tree, and uses them to map each named reference to the corresponding declaration.

 <!-- more -->